lexemlang/lexem/stdlib/prototypes/string.md

 ## `.toLowerCase() -> String`

-Returns the string with all its characters lowercased.
+Returns the string with all its characters lowercase.

 ```lxm
 string.toLowerCase()